shubhammgits/LLM-Chatbot/README.md

 # 🤖 Gemini Pro Chatbot with Streamlit

-A conversational AI chatbot built using Python, Streamlit, and the powerful Google Gemini Pro API.
-This application provides a clean, responsive user interface for interacting with the Gemini model, maintaining a full conversation history for context-aware responses.
+A conversational AI chatbot built using Python, Streamlit, and Google Gemini Pro API.
+This application provides a clean, responsive user interface for interacting with the Gemini model, maintaining a full conversation history for context aware responses.

 <h3 align="center"><a href="https://my-gemini-pro-chatbot.streamlit.app/"><strong>Live Demo on Streamlit Cloud</strong></a></h3>